lslvr/bones/README.md

 ln -sfr .reindex .git/hooks/pre-commit
 ```

-`.reindex` rebuilds the index each time a commit is made.
-You don't
+`.reindex` rebuilds the blogs index each time a commit is made.
-have to worry about keeping your `index.html`'s index up to date.
+Blogs will be sorted from newest to oldest.

+You can then edit `index.html`, adding your own information.

 ## Usage.

 Create a new post by running `./newpost <title>`. `"$EDITOR"` will be
-lauched and you can then write your post.
+lauched for you to write your post.